Scallion Oil Chicken

 A perfect scallion oil chicken must have tender & juicy meat after cooking.
 So it is important to use the thigh cut and ensure that the chicken is not overcooked.
 It must also be neatly deboned for ease of eating.

-Lay aromatics (ginger and bottom white portion of scallions) on a steaming dish.
+Lay aromatics (ginger, garlic and bottom white portion of scallions) on a steaming dish.

 Place marinated chicken thighs on top of the aromatics.

 Cut of chicken to use: The chicken thigh pictured above is the best cut to use if you want to debone chicken effortlessly.
 Choose chicken thighs that are large and with their skin overlapping the meat if possible.
 This is to combat the shrinkage of the chicken after steaming.
 If you have good knife skills (which I lack) to cut the drumstick, you can also use two chicken leg quarters instead of 4 thighs.
 Note: chicken breast is also easy to debone, but breast meat will not be as tender and juicy as the thigh.

 Steam the chicken at high heat for 10 minutes, then turn off the stove.
 With the lid still covered, keep the chicken on the stove for another 10 minutes to allow continued slow-cooking.
 This prevents over-cooking so that meat is still tender and shrinkage is minimized.
 Picture above is steamed chicken after 10+10 minutes of cooking.
 See all that yellow golden liquid?
 They are pure concentrated essence of chicken.

 Filter this liquid through a sieve to make the scallion sauce later.